shadowpixelreal1/sir-prize-linux/README.md

 Built with love, `live-build`, and an unhealthy obsession with ASCII art.
 Based on Ubuntu 22.04 LTS.
 Tux approves.

-*Sir Prize Linux â because computers should be fun.*
+*Sir Prize Linux -- because computers should be fun.*